theoutfield/sc_sncn_motorcontrol/examples/app_demo_offset_commutation_tuning/doc/index.rst

 - s VALUE
     Set the sensor offset to VALUE.
 - t VALUE
     Set the torque to VALUE, accept negative values.
+Currently only available for FOC.
 - z
     Return to the zero position (can be set with the ``l`` command).
 This will work only if the direction of the motor is right.
 That means positive voltage corresponds to positive velocity.
 - VALUE